mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

 ## Guarantee data integrity and confidentiality

-**Goal:** Ensuring data confidentiality, integrity, and authenticity is respected throughout it's lifecycle.
+**Goal:** Ensuring data confidentiality, integrity, and authenticity is respected throughout its lifecycle.

 **Do**